-Number of setpoint

-When bus communication is being established, the master signals the slave the number of setpoints (process data) to be transferred using the configuring telegram (ChkCfg).

-· Contents of the setpoints
+- Number of setpoint When bus communication is being established, the master signals the device the number of setpoints (process data) to be transferred using the configuring telegram (ChkCfq). - Contents of the setpoints

-The structure and contents of the data are determined using the local process data configuration for the "SINAMICS slave".

-• Operation as "standard" slave

-The drive unit (slave) only receives its setpoints as output data from the master.

-· Operation as subscriber

-When a slave is operated as a subscriber, some of the setpoints are defined by one or more publishers rather than by the master.

-The slave is informed of the assignment via the parameterization and configuration telegram when bus communication is being established.
+The structure and contents of the data are determined using the local process data configuration for the "SINAMICS device". - Operation as "standard" device The drive unit (device) only receives its setpoints as output data from the master. - Operation as subscriber When a device is operated as a subscriber, some of the setpoints are defined by one or more publishers rather than by the master.
+The device is informed of the assignment via the parameterization and configuration telegram when bus communication is being established.

-10.4.4.2 Activating/parameterizing slave-to-slave communication
+10.4.4.2 Activating/parameterizing direct data exchange